Helmholtz-UFZ/saqc/sphinxdoc/cook_books/OutlierDetection.rst

      * :ref:`Data <cook_books/OutlierDetection:Data>`
      * :ref:`Initialisation <cook_books/OutlierDetection:Initialisation>`

 #.
-We will see how to apply different smoothing methods and models to the data in order to obtain usefull residue
+We will see how to apply different smoothing methods and models to the data in order to obtain usefull residual
    variables.